-12. Impact on the ability to bring forward the remainder of Phase 2 of the development construction compound to the site of the future multi-storey carpark and also the proposed rerouting of the cycle route into this area of the Campus have the potential to impede development in this area of the Campus and it is imperative that access is maintained to allow our client to construct and operate the necessary car parking facilities to service this part of the Campus.
+- Having regard to the drainage and highways issues above, our client is concerned as to how this will affect the remainder of Phase 2 of the development being brought forward. - 11.2 This concern includes the Scheme's impact on the ability to bring forward the multi-storey carpark to replace the ABCAM temporary carpark as part of Phase 2.
+The proximity of the main construction compound to the site of the future multi-storey carpark and also the proposed rerouting of the cycle route into this area of the Campus have the potential to impede development in this area of the Campus and it is imperative that access is maintained to allow the construction and operation of the necessary car parking facilities to service this part of the Campus. - 11.3 More widely, there is simply insufficient information provided by the Promoter as to how the construction of the Scheme would be compatible with the construction of the remainder of the Phase 2 development.